aikelb/aikelb.github.io/_pages/index.md

 Published titles:
 : [Bitponies](https://www.bitponies.com): Blockchain game centered around breedable, collectible and eventually raceable horses.

-### <i class="fas fa-map-marker-alt"/> ACADEVI
-{: .nomargin}
-<i class="fas fa-address-card"/> Mentor in Island Jam · <i class="fas fa-business-time"/> <span href="#" class="job-position-time gray"> Jan 2014 - Dec 2019</span>
-{: .job-position}
----
-The Island Jam is a videogame development competition organized in Gran Canaria based on the Ludum Dare event.

-As a mentor I help the participants to develop their videogames, supporting them in the code side.
-In the first editions I also taught videogame development courses in Unity3D at a basic and advanced level.

 ### <i class="fas fa-map-marker-alt"/> Relativity Studios
 {: .nomargin}